bravit/distributed-calculator/README.md

 1. Once you have [Dapr CLI](https://github.com/dapr/cli) installed you should initialize it by running `dapr init`.
 This starts the Dapr services including Redis and Zipkin in Docker containers.

-2. The content of the `./dev-env-warmup.sh` script can give you an idea of how to install project dependencies and build backend and frontend applications.
+2. The content of the `./deps.sh` script can give you an idea of how to install project dependencies.

 3. There are several Run Configurations (**Run/Run & Debug...**) to run frontend and backend applications along the dapr sidecar instances: